 Can I use whole wheat flour instead of regular all-purpose flour?

-Yes, you can mix whole wheat flour with regular all-purpose flour to improve texture.
-It will slightly change how your waffles feel, but I personally enjoy the softer bite it gives.
+Yes, you can mix whole wheat flour with all-purpose flour for better texture.
+It slightly changes the waffles, but I like the softer bite it adds.

 Can I make this into a gluten-free waffle recipe?